alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

 [ReentrantReadWriteLock](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/locks/ReentrantReadWriteLock.html).
 This is a pair of 2 locks that you can acquire, one for reads and one for writes.
-So by using it you can ensure that you can have multiple threads reading from your datastructure, but once you want to make writes then you acquire the `writeLock()`, which blocks every other thread from reading or writing.
+So by using it you can ensure that you can have multiple threads reading from your datastructure, but when you want to make writes then you acquire the `writeLock()`, which blocks every other thread from reading or writing.
 And this is perfectly acceptable for a cache.

-However when using an immutable Map, you don't need a ReentrantReadWriteLock.
+However when using an immutable Map, you don't need a `ReentrantReadWriteLock`.
 Our original code can just use a plain lock on writes:

 {% highlight scala %}